 Career satisfaction is made up of many factors.
 Most of us want our work to be interesting—that's what makes it fun.
-We want to use skills not only at which we are proficient but also that we enjoy using.
+We want to use skills not only at which we are proficient, but also that we enjoy using.
 Our work should serve our long-term goals and should meet certain basic psychological needs—such as structure, change, or dominance—of which we may not even be aware and that are different for each of us.
 And our work should meet, or at least not violate, our core work values.

-Interests and skills are the most obvious components of career satisfaction: most of us could talk all day about what we are interested in, what we do well and like doing.
+Interests and skills are the most obvious components of career satisfaction: most of us could talk all day about what we are interested in, what we do well, and what we like doing.
 Ask us what our values are, and we have to think a lot harder.
 While our interests are held consciously, we incorporate values at a very young age, and they are essentially held unconsciously.
 They require a little digging to get at—and digging is work.

 By values we mean those aspects of life that we have learned to hold dear.
 Most people have never thought about how crucial the connection is between our values and career satisfaction, but one reason values are so important is that they are relatively constant over time.
 It is true that some values may take center stage in passing, in response to the environment or to a temporary situation.
 For example, making a lot of money may seem very important even to the most altruistic person when he or she hasn't had any for a long time, but once the immediate financial crisis has passed, the value of making money resumes its normal, more modest place in that person's overall scheme of values.
 In general, however, certain core values remain crucial throughout our lives.
 The same cannot always be said for interests, which tend to wax and wane over time, or for skills, which may be acquired or improved or may erode.
 Satisfying your core values may not guarantee career satisfaction—there are too many other variables for that to be true—but failure to meet those values is a certain recipe for career dissatisfaction.